 Unfortunately, tempeh it's not easy to find in Spain and is pretty expensive, so when I saw eggplant bacon for the first time, I knew I needed to experiment with our bacon recipe and make an alternative using eggplant instead of tempeh.

 This is not real bacon, so it hasn't the same consistency and flavor, but it's so good and a healthier alternative.
 Besides, it's much more affordable than tempeh bacon and store-bought vegan bacon.

-This eggplant bacon can be used as regular bacon, as a snack, for breakfast, to make a sandwich, salads, pizza or pasta.
-We used it to make a delicious vegan pasta Carbonara (recipe coming soon), which is the best plant based Carbonara I’ve ever tried!
+This eggplant bacon can be used as regular bacon, as a snack, for breakfast, to make salads, pasta, or vegan pizza.

 Did you make this recipe?
 Please leave a comment below, share it, rate it or tag a picture @simpleveganblog on Instagram and hashtag it #simpleveganblog.
 We’d love to see what you cook!

-- 1 tbsp tahini (or extra virgin olive oil)
+- 1 tablespoon tahini, or extra virgin olive oil

 - Preheat the oven to 250ºF or 120ºC and line one (or two) large baking sheet with parchment paper.

 - If you use oil, just mix all the ingredients (except the eggplant) in a large mixing bowl.
 If you use tahini, blend all the ingredients in a blender until smooth and then pour the mixture into a large mixing bowl.

 - Slice an eggplant in half lengthwise, we're going to use only one half.
 Then use a mandolin to slice the eggplant into thin strips (⅛ inch or 3 mm).
 If you don't have a mandolin, use a sharp knife, but the mandolin works much better.